-The bill requires the Department of Health to adopt rules establishing continuing education requirements for employees and contractors at hospitals and freestanding birthing centers.
+The bill requires the Ohio Department of Health (ODH) to adopt rules in accordance with the Administrative Procedure Act establishing continuing education requirements for employees and contractors at hospitals and freestanding birthing centers.
 A freestanding birthing center is any facility where deliveries regularly occur, regardless of whether the center is on the campus of another health care facility.
-The Director of Health may consult with the American College of Obstetricians and Gynecologists and other relevant professional associations to set requirements.
+The Director may consult with the American College of Obstetricians and Gynecologists or other relevant professional associations when establishing the requirements.

 &lt;sup>1 R.C.
-3702.35(B).
+3702.35(B) and (C).

-The requirements must include that each hospital and freestanding birthing center provide its employees and contractors educational modules on (1) severe maternal hypertension, (2) obstetric hemorrhage, and (3) the two most prevalent obstetric complications identified in the most recent biennial report prepared by the existing Pregnancy-Associated Mortality Review (PAMR) Board, other than those in (1) and (2).
-The modules must be updated and provided at least once annually.
+Among the requirements must be one that each hospital and freestanding birthing center provide its employees and contractors educational modules on (1) severe maternal hypertension, (2) obstetric hemorrhage, and (3) the two most prevalent obstetric complications identified in the most recent biennial report prepared by the existing Pregnancy-Associated Mortality Review (PAMR) Board, other than those in (1) and (2).
+The modules must be updated and provided not less than once annually.
 The Director must require that hospitals and freestanding birthing centers apply to the appropriate professional licensing boards to have each educational module approved for continuing education credit.

-The Director is responsible for monitoring hospitals and freestanding birthing centers for compliance with continuing education requirements.
+The Director of Health is responsible for monitoring hospitals and freestanding birthing centers for compliance with the continuing education requirements.
 The Director is permitted to inspect the records of any hospital or freestanding birthing center and may require that these facilities produce reports on continuing education activities.